patlux/react-native-bluetooth-state-manager/README.md

 The only purpose of this library is to manage the Bluetooth state.
 Not more, not less.

-If you need further functionality like connecting and communicating to a device, please look at [react-native-ble-plx](https://github.com/Polidea/react-native-ble-plx).
+If you need further functionality like connecting and communicating with a device, please look at [react-native-ble-plx](https://github.com/Polidea/react-native-ble-plx).

-## Table Of Content
+## Table Of Contents

 - [Installation](#installation)
 - [Setup](#setup)